john9francis/radiation-modeling/timeSpentPhase1.md

 - 7/18 4:17 pm 15 min researching more about 3DCRT
 - 7/18 6:57 pm 1 hr creating first release of photon-dose-sim
 - 7/18 8:06 pm 30 min converting this repo into GitHub pages
-- 7/18 10:19 pm trying to make an installer for photon-dose-sim!
+- 7/18 10:19 pm 20 min trying to make an installer for photon-dose-sim.
+UPDATE: didn't work.